DeanHazineh/Emergent-World-Representations-Othello/readme.md

 ## Inside the Repository:
-The scripts to produce all figures, data, and trained models are included in folders dev_code2/.
+The scripts to produce all figures, data, and trained models are included in the dev_code2/ folder.
 Original files and scripts from the official paper repository are included in folder EWOthello/KLiScripts/ for reference.

 #### Installation Instructions:
 After cloning the repository, create a new conda environment (or equivalent).
 Then cd to the folder and install the codebase EWOthello as a python package via,